 Nevada license plates have been issued in the current Sunset design since 2001.
-When you obtain new plates, the DMV charges a Plate Production Fee of $3 per plate and a Prison Industry fee of 50 cents per plate in addition to any registration fees due.
+When you obtain new plates, the DMV charges a Plate Production Fee of $3 per plate, a Prison Industry fee of 50 cents per plate and a Technology Fee of $1 in addition to any registration fees due.
 Personalized and specialty plates carry additional fees.

 License Plate Display